amar-gohil/java/core/oop.md

 13. A class cannot implement two interfaces that have methods with same name but different return type.
 14. Variable names conflicts can be resolved by interface name.
 15. Achieve Abstraction (100%)

+   ### In JDK 8

+   --> We can now add default implementation for interface methods.
+   --> We can now define static methods in interfaces which can be called independently without an object.
+Note: these methods are not          inherited.

+   ### In JDK 9

+   --> Static methods
+   --> Private methods
+   --> Private Static methods